 - When we check items in, they will backdated to the date they were returned, so no fines will accrue for the days in quarantine

 - Library staff are washing hands before and wearing masks while handling materials for checkout.

 - Library staff will not accept returns directly; all returned items must be placed in outside book drop where they will then be quarantined.

-Surfaces in the vestibule are wiped down with disinfecting spray regularly during the open hours.
-However, we do not regularly wipe down books, puzzles, magazines, or other items in the vestibule.
+We do not regularly wipe down books, puzzles, magazines, or other items in the vestibule.
 We recommend you use hand sanitizer and wash your hands when returning home.

 Online resources available with a valid library card and your four digit pin number: